jkhanson93/PuffinStats/README.md

 - Python

 ## Project Features:
-- Last Fed Date Tracking: Store the last date and time Puffin was fed.
+- Last Fed Date Tracking: Store the last date and time Puffin was fed and had his box cleaned/changed.
 - Box Status: Return the last known status of Puffin's Box
 - Update Functionality: Easily update the last fed date or box status using the Streamlit app.